 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Council's customers.
 Customers are assessed, taking into account their financial position, past experience and other factors, with individual credit limits being set in accordance with internal ratings in accordance with parameters set by the Council.
 The provision for bad and doubtful debts reflects the Council's assessment of the risk of non-payment by trade debtors and, as such, there is no further additional estimated exposure to default and inability to collect.

-Trade debtors, inclusive of VAT, can be analysed as follows:
+Trade debtors and invoiced Government debt, inclusive of VAT, can be analysed by age as follows: